blimu-dev/blimu-ts/.github/PUBLISHING.md

 # 3. Wait a few seconds for npm propagation

+# 4. Build and publish client
+cd ../client
+yarn build
+npm publish --access public

+# 5. Wait a few seconds for npm propagation

-# 4. Build and publish nestjs
+# 6. Build and publish nestjs
 cd ../nestjs
 yarn install  # This will fetch @blimu/backend from npm yarn build